What Boards & Brokerages Need to Do Before a Hurricane

 Some companies offer mortgage disaster insurance that covers mortgage payment in the event of a disaster.
 Discuss the pros and cons of this with your insurance agent.

-3. Meet with the landlord or management company.
+3. Talk with the landlord or management company.

 If you rent space for your association office, determine who is responsible for pre-hurricane preparation and storm recovery.
 Some leases hold the tenant responsible for securing property and/or repairs to the interior of the building.
 Check your renter's insurance policy with your agent.

-4. Meet with the Leadership Team (elected officers) and address the following:
+4. Talk the Leadership Team (elected officers) and address the following:

 - Who and what conditions will determine when the office will be closed?